enockmugisha1/alu-higher_level_programming/README.md

- python projects and also exercises
+ python projects and also exercises to do in script